 Why not start with 2,000 steps per day in your first week, and gradually build on that every week until you find yourself at 10,000 steps?
 And you don't have to do your steps all in one go – it takes the average person 1 hour to walk 10,000 steps, so you could split this up into a few smaller strolls throughout the day.

 Walking this far without a purpose can seem daunting, so make sure you mix things up.
-Perhaps you go on longer walks at the weekend to explore different parts of your area you haven't been to before, or take up running to get those steps in quicker.
+Perhaps you go on longer walks at the weekend to explore different areas where you live that you haven't been to before, or take up running to get those steps in quicker.
 Pop on a good podcast and the time will fly.

-If you're not sure how to track your steps, many smartphones have built-in step counters and old-fashioned pedometers have never been cheaper.
+If you're not sure how to track your steps, many smartphones or smart watches have built-in step counters and old-fashioned pedometers have never been cheaper.

 3. Take the stairs